-Five Advocacy Tips
+Five Tips for Engagement

-At the basic level, advocacy is building relationships.
+At the basic level, engagement with elected officials is all about building relationships.
 The goal is to become a valuable resource for policymakers.
 No matter who the audience is, you should keep in mind the following: